Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 - Options as ERC721 NFTs - transferable and composable
 - Exercise window: 1 hour before expiry
 - Auto-exercise for in-the-money options at expiration
-- On-chain settlement in USDC
+- On-chain settlement in USDm
 - Defined maximum loss for option buyers

 ## Option Basics